 Briefly describe your background in food, cooking and/or teaching, and how did you get started doing this work?

-I’m studying integrative health and nutrition and getting certified in health coaching.
+I’m currently pursuing my master’s degree in integrative health and nutrition with a minor in herbal medicine.
 I used to teach botanical skincare classes to adults.

 I love sautéed shiitake mushrooms with rice or quinoa, as well as lentil soup.